ravishaviranii/KalkaniDemo/README.md

  ## note :
- you can directly access the task 2 program file.
+ you can directly access the task 2 program file (fibonacciSeroes.html and luckyNumber.html).